symmetryinvestments/concurrency/README.md

 ## Senders/Receivers

 A Sender is a lazy Task (in the general sense of the word).
-It needs to be connected to a Receiver and then started before it will (eventually) call one of the three receiver methods exactly once: setValue, setDone, setError.
+It needs to be connected to a Receiver and then started before it will (eventually) call one of the three receiver methods exactly once: `setValue`, `setDone`, `setError`.

-It can be used to model many asynchronous operations.
-It enforces structured concurrency because a Sender cannot start without it being awaited on.
+It can be used to model many asynchronous operations: Futures, Fiber, Coroutines, Threads, etc. It enforces structured concurrency because a Sender cannot start without it being awaited on.

  `setValue` is the only one allowed to throw exceptions, and if it does, `setError` is called with the Exception. `setDone` is called when the operation has been cancelled.